 “That death occurred almost three years ago,” said Stoddard.
 “I wouldn’t say it directly inspired the writing of this script, but it was certainly on my mind.”

 Stoddard also said she’s felt loss in her life recently, but in a different way.

 “During this strange time of quarantine, a lot of people are experiencing feelings of grief, isolation, and loss,” said Stoddard.
 “I’m mourning the loss of my routine, including creative events and contact with friends and collaborators.
 I miss waking up feeling energized, inspired, and empowered.
 I’ve been coping with my grief through creation, as I often do.”

-According to a poll done by The Kaiser Family Foundation, 45 percent of adults in the U.S. have reported being negatively impacted mentally due to the stress of the outbreak.
-Around 19 percent of respondents found that the crises has had a “major impact” on their mental health.
+According to a poll by The Kaiser Family Foundation, 45% of adults in the U.S. have reported being impacted mentally because of COVID.
+Around 19% of respondents found that the crises has had a “major impact” on their mental health.